HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/performance/WCMItemPerformance.md

-# How to identify if a WCM item is causing a performance issue
+# How to identify WCM items causing performance issues

 ## Applies to